 To remove ClamAV from your operating system is a quick process.
 Execute the following terminal command to remove:

-sudo dnf autoremove clamav clamd clamav-update -y
+sudo dnf autoremove clamav clamd clamav-update

 Comments and Conclusion

 In the following tutorial, you have learned how to install, update, and use ClamAV examples on your AlmaLinux 8 distribution.
-Overall, ClamAV is a great virus scanner.
+Overall, ClamAV is an excellent virus scanner.
 Is it the best?
 Well, that is up to a constant debate with other products rising and falling; however, ClamAV is always in the top 1 to 3 in most people’s books and is a solid effort to help protect your operating system and email and or web servers from viruses, malware, and other threats.

-Please note, as much as these types of antivirus software are available to use freely on your system, it should not give you the sense of protection as much as making sure your webserver or desktop is hardened with good procedures will most likely save you more than any software can.
+Please note, as much as these types of antivirus software are available to use freely on your system, it should not give you the sense of protection as much as making sure your webserver or desktop is hardened with reasonable procedures will most likely save you more than any software can.
 However, ClamAV is another tool in the arsenal to combat the ever-growing threat of cyber ransomware, malware, and more if you do the procedures first.

 For more information on using ClamAV, visit the official documentation.